 Budapest sits on the geothermal seam where the Carpathian basin's hot water rises naturally to the surface.
 The Romans bathed here.
 The Ottomans built the 16th-century hammams that still operate.
 The 19th-century Habsburg engineering drilled deeper and built the cathedral-sized Széchenyi and Gellért complexes.
 The city's bathing culture is daily, intergenerational, and largely separate from the wellness-spa idiom that took over the rest of Europe.

-Our three Budapest Curator's Picks span the Ottoman (Rudas, with its 16th-century octagonal stone room), the imperial (Széchenyi, the big yellow one in City Park), and the modern thermal-bath idiom.
-The 14 venues in the iOS app catalogue every working thermal bath we can verify in greater Budapest — including the smaller neighbourhood ones tourists rarely find.
+Our Budapest Curator's Picks span the Ottoman (Rudas, with its 16th-century octagonal stone room), the imperial (Széchenyi, the big yellow one in City Park), and the modern thermal-bath idiom.
+The iOS app catalogues every working thermal bath we can verify in greater Budapest, including the smaller neighbourhood ones tourists rarely find.

 Each card links to a full venue page with hours, access notes, type, and editorial context.
 Cards are ordered alphabetically.